octobercms/docs/database-model.md

 - [Extending models](#extending-models)
 - [Further reading](#further-reading)

+October provides the option of using an Active Record pattern to access the database, through the use of the `Model` class.
+The class extends and shares the features of [Eloquent ORM provided by Laravel](http://laravel.com/docs/eloquent).

-<a name="introduction"></a>
+<a name="introduction" class="anchor" href="#introduction"></a>
 ## Introduction

-October provides the option of using an Active Record pattern to access the database, through the use of a Model class.
-The class extends and shares the features of [Eloquent ORM provided by Laravel](http://laravel.com/docs/eloquent).

-Models reside in the **/models** directory inside a Plugin.
+Model classes reside in the **models** subdirectory of a plugin directory.
 An example of a model directory structure:

     plugins/
       acme/